gillouche/ansible-red/README.md

 This is in addition to the [dotfiles](https://github.com/gillouche/dotfiles) repository.

 This playbook is only tested on BlackArch VM and Kali VM.
+I mainly use BlackArch because of AUR and more tools available from the BlackArch repository, so the tools not available from Kali repo may not be installed.

 ## Requirements